 If it was cheaper, we’d be inclined to rate more highly, but as one of the most expensive modes out there, a low score is justified.

-Of course, if you’re a Dyson devotee it’ll likely you’ll purchase the 360 EYE™, regardless of our or any review.
+Of course, if you’re a Dyson devotee it’ll likely you’ll purchase the Dyson 360 EYE™, regardless of our or any review.
 It’s ok, we’re not trying to convince devotees to experience an awakening!

 Should an updated version make it to market that addresses some of these issues, we’ll take a look.
 Sadly, the current Dyson 360 EYE™ scores 6/10.